 Chipmunk2D is a simple, lightweight, fast and portable 2D rigid body physics library written in C. It’s licensed under the unrestrictive, OSI approved MIT license.
 Hundreds of shipping games have chosen Chipmunk because of the high quality, speed, and accuracy of its 2D physics simulations.

 Cross Platform and Optimized

-Mobile development offers unique performance challenges, and Chipmunk2D Pro is specifically optimized for speed by offering a multi-threaded and vectorized solver.
-The Pro edition offers an alternative cpSpace type, cpHastySpace, which will automatically use the ARM NEON vector coprocessor available to most Android and iOS mobile devices.
+Mobile development offers unique performance challenges, and Chipmunk2D is specifically optimized for speed by offering a multi-threaded and vectorized solver.
+New in Chipmunk 7, everyone has access to an alternative cpSpace type, cpHastySpace, which will automatically use the ARM NEON vector coprocessor available to most Android and iOS mobile devices.
 Even if you don't need the extra performance, it will help save your player's batteries. cpHastySpace also allows you to enable extra threads for the solver to use as well.

 Accelerate iOS Development

 For iOS development, Chipmunk2D includes "Objective-Chipmunk2D", an Objective-C wrapper around all Chipmunk functionality.
 This provides greatly simplified memory management (especially when combined with automatic reference counting), an object oriented syntax, convenience classes for multi-touch input, and more.
 This speeds your development and reduces debugging.
 Your time is valuable!